InchanSociology/SOCL-STAT-Friday-Session-Stata-R-Python-/README.md

 Each weekly folder contains command files in different formats: `.R` for R scripts, `.ipynb` for Python notebooks, and `.do` for Stata do-files.
 If you have any questions related to R, Python, or Stata — or if you'd like to discuss statistical methods or research methodology — feel free to reach out to Inchan Hwang (ih6282@my.utexas.edu or Whatsapp)
 I'd be happy to help or have a thoughtful conversation about your ideas!

+P.S.
+All scripts consist of executable commands and brief descriptions.
+There are no detailed comments or explanations included in the files.